 These measures include in coordinated strategic plans as well as developing programs, assessments, best practices and guidelines, all of which aim to complement or supplement existing legal and policy instruments and arrangements.

 PAME has developed a project plan, which is included in the PAME 2017-2019 Work Plan for the project; Desktop Study on Marine Litter including Microplastics in the Arctic.
-Based on its outcomes, PAME will explore the possibility of developing an outline for a framework on an Arctic regional action plan on marine litter.

 Marine litter is one of the most pervasive pollution problems affecting the marine environment globally.
 UNEP defines it as ‘any persistent, manufactured or processed solid material discarded, disposed of or abandoned in the marine and coastal environment’.
 Marine litter consists of items that have been made or used by people and deliberately discarded into the sea or rivers or on beaches; brought indirectly to the sea with rivers, sewage, storm water or winds; or accidentally lost, including material lost at sea in bad weather.

 The universal challenge of addressing and managing marine litter is a useful illustration of the global and transboundary nature of many marine environmental problems.